Yousef-Sayed-Younis/flutter-authentication-clean-architecture/README.md

 ✔️ **AuthController** for centralized form management
 ✔️ Modular & easy-to-use **CustomTextFormField** widget
 ✔️ Supports **email, phone, username, and password** fields
-✔️ Follows **clean architecture principles** for better scalability
+✔️ Follows **clean architecture principles** for better scalability ✔️ SOLID-compliant: Follows clean architecture and SOLID principles for better maintainability.

 ## 🔍 How It Works
 - Each field type is represented by a **FieldType enum**.